dotnet/orleans/Step-by-step-Tutorials/On-Premise-Deployment.md

     }

- Also, start a new PowerShell window as Administrator and move to the RemoteDeployment folder in the Orleans installation.
+ Also, start a new PowerShell window as Administrator and move to the RemoteDeployment folder.

  The basic steps to deploy Orleans code are:
 * Setup a deployment manifest (Deployment.xml).